hampusbosson/landing-page/README.md

 # landing-page
-landing page project using HTML and CSS
+This is a landing page for a website built with HTML and css.